ETP’s Conditions of Use

 In the State of California, laws exist to ensure that government is open and that the public has a right to access appropriate records and information possessed by state government.
 At the same time, there are exceptions to the public’s right to access public records.
 These exceptions serve various needs including maintaining the privacy of individuals.
 Both state and federal laws provide exceptions.

-Security measures have been integrated into the design, implementation and day-to-day practices of the entire State operating environment as part of its continuing commitment to risk management.
-This information should not be construed in any way as giving business, legal, or other advice, or warranting as fail proof, the security of information provided via the State’s supported web site.
-The technical standards governing security are enforced by the Department of Information Technology.
+Security measures have been integrated into the design, implementation, and day-to-day practices of the entire operating environment, as part of the continuing commitment to risk management.
+This information should not be construed in any way as giving business, legal, or other advice, or warranting as fail proof, the security of information provided via our website.
+The technical standards governing security are enforced by the California Department of Technology.

-Links to Other Sites
+Links to Other Websites

 Limitation of Liability